Endogen/OpenCryptoBot/commands.md

 None

 **Description**
-Update the bot to the latest release version, to a specific release, to a specific branch name or just check if a new version is available.
+Update the bot to the latest release version, to a specific release, to a specific branch name or just check if a new version (latest release) is available.

 **Syntax**
-`/update (relase=<release tag> | branch=<branch name> | check)`
+`/update (relase=<release tag> [or] branch=<branch name> [or] check)`

 **Examples**
 Update bot to latest release
 `/update`
-Update bot to specific release
+Update bot to release 0.1.0
 `/update release=0.1.0`
-Update bot to latest version of specific branch
+Update bot to latest version of branch 'master'
 `/update branch=master`
 Check if an update is available
 `/update check`